Budgeting For Backpackers: The Financial Guide

 Takeaways

 Money is a sensitive subject, but it’s what makes the world go ‘round.
 Figuring out how to travel without breaking the bank is also one of the first questions people ask when trying to make their dreams a reality.
 Once you have a number in mind, priorities clear, and ratios established, it’s all about finding the right accommodations, looking into volunteer opportunities, and learning to make money while traveling.
 While budgeting is a very personal thing, and everyone’s priorities and plans are different, hopefully you will find these tips and tricks to be a great starting point for you to take the leap and book that ticket.
-If you find any of this useful, let us know!
+If you find any of this useful, let me know!
 If you have questions, comments, or concerns, share them!
-Our goal is for this to be a platform for like-minded travelers to share and help others.
-If you follow us on Instagram, Facebook, and Threads, you will find that’s the easiest place to interact with a community of wanderers.
-On our YouTube channel, we will share tips, tricks, and lessons learned from each destination we go to, and our podcast will have similar content in a different format.
-We hope that you find this information helpful and use it as a starting point for your own wonderful, magical adventures!
+My goal is for this to be a platform for like-minded travelers to share and help others.
+If you follow me on Instagram, Facebook, and Threads, you will find that’s the easiest place to interact with a community of wanderers.
+On my YouTube channel, I will share tips, tricks, and lessons learned from each destination I go to, and my podcast will have similar content in a different format.
+I hope that you find this information helpful and use it as a starting point for your own wonderful, magical adventures!
 Happy wandering.